oscdev-io/birdplan/README.md

 ## RIP Configuration

-The following pillar keys are supported under the `rip` key under the top level `bird` key.
+The following keys are supported under the `rip` key.

 ### interfaces